AccessNow/helpline_documentation_resources/advice/faq_signal.md

 <a name="where"></a>Where do I get it?
 --------------------------------------
 Download Signal from the Google Play Store or Apple App Store just as you would any other app.
 Please note, Signal is only available for Android and iOS.

+If you don’t want to use the Play Store, on Android you can install it with the .apk file that has been recently released.

 <a name="how"></a>How do I use it?